m0vefaster/socket.io.milestone/README.md

 # Socket.IO Milestone

--This repo is for the Fixing of socket io issue 1946
+- This repo is for the Fixing of socket io issue 1946

 ``https://github.com/Automattic/socket.io/issues/1946``

--The fix is backward compatible.
+- The fix is backward compatible.

 ## How to use

--Start the Client
+- Start the Client

 ```